 What is the cost and payback?

-The cost of installing wind energy can vary significantly, depending on the size and height and height of the system.
-Wind resource, energy prices and available financial incentives will affect the payback period, which can range from 6 to 30 years, according to the DOE.
+The cost of installing wind energy can vary significantly, depending on the size and height of the system.
+Wind resource, energy prices and available financial incentives will affect the payback period, which can range from six to 30 years, according to the DOE.

 Are there any zoning or permitting issues?